Nursing Homes

 Frequently Asked Questions

-What financial assistance is available for nursing home care in Wisconsin?
+Are there financial assistance options for nursing home care in Wisconsin?

-How can families file a complaint about a nursing home in Wisconsin?
+How can I file a complaint against a nursing home in Wisconsin?

-Complaints can be filed through the Wisconsin Department of Health Services website, where families can also check inspection reports and facility ratings.
+Complaints can be filed through the Wisconsin Department of Health Services website, which offers a dedicated portal for reporting concerns about nursing home care.

 Sources